nicolacanzonieri/access/README.md

 > ACCESS is not yet intended for widespread use.
 Its code is rough and not always precise.
 Please follow the `develop` branch for a better
 > version of ACCESS (still a work in progress).

 ACCESS is a tool that autonomously catalogs and classifies any type of txt file.
-To achieve this, ACCESS uses a dictionary of non-tag words (see `stop_words_it.txt`) and analyzes the document, adding the data to a local database.
+To achieve this, ACCESS uses a dictionary of non-tag words (see `stop_words.txt`) and analyzes the document, adding the data to a local database.

 Once the file is saved, ACCESS can retrieve the data by simply analyzing the user's prompt.